 Bringing your horse back into work also means taking into account their diet.
 After having a spell over winter most horses will either need to lose or gain weight.
 They may also need supplements added to their feed to keep up with the extra energy requirements.

 Horses are grazing animals; the bacteria in their gut is designed to process a diet high in roughage (grass, hay etc).
-However, sudden changes to their diet can cause large numbers of this bacteria to die off – allowing other types of bacteria to increase.
-This new gut environment can allow toxins to be absorbed by the horse, causing health problems like colic.
+However, sudden changes to their diet can cause large numbers of this bacteria to die off.
+This allows other types of bacteria to increase.
+This new gut environment can allow toxins to be absorbed by the horse.
+This then causes health problems like colic.
 A gradual change of the feed allows the bacteria time to adjust.
-The standard recommendations are to replace no more than 25% of the horses feed every second day – roughly a week to completely change to the new feed.
+The standard recommendations are to replace no more than 25% of the horses feed every second day.
+This is roughly a week to completely change to the new feed.

 As regular exercise commences, so will the horses demand for more water.
-Sweating is how a horse naturally cools down but it also means dehydration and electrolyte loss.
+Sweating is how a horse naturally cools down.
+Sweating also means dehydration and electrolyte loss.
 Dehydration can cause serious health issues if not addressed.
-Allow the horse open access to fresh water and consider electrolyte replacements depending on the level of exercise and if the weather is warmer.
+Horses needs to have access to fresh water and consider electrolyte replacements depending on the level of exercise and if the weather is warmer.

-Often after having a spell for a few months your horse may need to lose a bit of weight and you may find that simply getting back to exercise is all the horse needs .
-If they’ve put a significant amount of weight on, they may need less food in conjunction with the exercise.
+Often after having a spell for a few months your horse may need to lose a bit of weight.
+This can happen by simply getting back to exercise.
+If they have put a significant amount of weight on, they may need less food in conjunction with the exercise.
 In this case look at removing any kind of grain or feed supplements that can be higher in calories as well as treats like carrots and sugar cubes.Remember that each horse will lose weight at a different rate but it does take time and patience.
 Monitor their progress regularly and taking photos every couple of weeks is a good way to mark changes from week to week.

 There are low calorie supplements available if you are concerned your horse isn’t getting enough vitamins and minerals.